top of page

 Search

-The Golf Distance Trifecta: Improve Your Game by Maximizing Club Speed, Ball Speed, and Smash Factor
+The Long Distance Formula: Club Speed, Ball Speed, and Smash Factor

 Saint Louis Golf Doc (Physical therapist) working with a golfer on improving his swing mechanics for greater carry of the golf ball.